 Nordman and Kabbani (2014) Microtubule dynamics at the growth cone are mediated by α7 nicotinic receptor activation of a Gαq and IP3 receptor pathway.
 J Neurosci 28 2995 PMID: 24687992

 Do you know of a great paper that uses (-)-Xestospongin C from Tocris?
-If so please let us know.
+Please let us know.